jimangel/cd/README.md

 - important to keep it as simple as possible
   - unique cluster env in dir/yaml
   - shared cluster(s) env in workloads/*/config
-  - unique application configuration in workloads/*/applicationset
+  - unique application configuration in workloads/*/ApplicationSets
-  - by design, applicationsets should be horizontally scaleable (adding new clusters can opt-in and inherit accordingly)
+  - by design, ApplicationSets should be horizontally scalable (adding new clusters can opt-in and inherit accordingly)
 - pay attention to resource management (prune vs. not + appset vs app pruning + secrets)
 - Include a bit about ignoreDifferences and when it comes into play.